-(This is my first post.
-So hope you guys will like it!)
-Oh.
+(@calculusfanatic: This is a guestpost.
+I’ll hand the baton over to @chairmanlichi) Oh.
 My.
 God!
 I think you all need to read this right now.
 Because I’m positively sure that there are a few glaring similarities between our Chinese Novel, Ballad of the Desert (Da Mo Yao), written by Tong Hua, and the Infernal Devices Series by the American author Cassandra Clare.

 Okay, before I begin, let me make it clear to you all that I’m only making an observation and nothing beyond that.

 I love the Infernal Devices Trilogy.
 I really do.
 I loved all of Cassandra Clare’s work.
 And I’ve been following her right since her Fan-fiction days (Potterheads that we both happen to be!).

 But, I think it’s a coincidence (or maybe not), but there is a huge similarity between a character created by Cassy and Tong Hua.
 I think it’s mutually exclusive, but somehow became inclusive.

 But I’ll give you all a brief introduction to Infernal Devices Trilogy, set in the late 1800s.
 Theresa Gray shifts from New York to London once her aunt dies, so as to live with her brother Nate.
 There, she’s kidnapped and held hostage by a Warlock named Mrs. Black, who reveals to Tessa (aka Theresa), that she’s not a human, and in fact is a shape-shifter.
 Tessa is also shocked to know that she’s to marry a mysterious and powerful (and evil) man called Magister.